 To be successful, our products must be manufactured in commercial quantities in compliance with regulatory requirements and at an acceptable cost.
 To date, we have not commercialized any products, nor have we demonstrated that we can manufacture commercial quantities of our product candidates in accordance with regulatory requirements.
 If we cannot manufacture products in suitable quantities and in accordance with regulatory standards, either on our own or through contracts with third parties, it may delay clinical trials, regulatory approvals and marketing efforts for such products.
 Such delays could adversely affect our competitive position and our chances of achieving profitability.
-We cannot be sure that we can manufacture, either on our own or through contracts with third parties, such products at a cost or in quantities that are commercially viable.
+We cannot be sure that we can manufacture, either on our own or through contracts with third parties that are commercially viable.